mukesh-techis/Core-Java-/02_java_foundation_2/README.md

 2. Looping Statements
 3. Jump Statements
 ### Decision making Statements
-decision-making statements decide which statement to execute and when.
+Decision-making statements decide which statement to execute and when.
 It evaluates the Boolean expression and control the program flow depending upon the result of the condition provided.
 The few Decision making statements are,
 * Simple if statement
 * if-else statement
 * else-if ladder